marcusoftnet/marcusoftnet.github.io/_posts/2008-04-16-night-at-shelter.md

 lot of things to keep track of and the people I am serving are used to a certain standard and certain ways.
 I hope I don't let them down.

-Bye for now - i'll get back to you after the night.
+Bye for now - I'll get back to you after the night.